ecederstrand/py-syncset/README.rst

 Python SyncSet
 ==============
 `SyncSet` is an extension of the standard Python `set()`.
-With `SyncSet`, you can do set operations on sets of objects that, in addition to the normal unique ID of set members, has a revision attribute (a timestamp, autoincrement value, revision ID etc.).
-Via set operations and a custom `diff()` method, you can do one- or two-way synchronization of comparable object sets.
+With `SyncSet`, you can do set operations on sets of objects that, in addition to the normal unique ID of set members, has a changekey attribute (a timestamp, autoincrement value, revision ID etc.).
+Via set operations and a custom `diff()` method, you can do one- or two-way synchronization of comparable object sets via the `OneWaySyncSet` and `TwoWaySyncSet` classes, respectively.
 Examples are syncing files, contacts and calendar items.

 Usage